Komodo-pty/ares-attack/README.md

 For the most part, this is a series of wrappers which utilize common Pentesting tools; why reinvent the wheel?

 ## Modules
-So far there are modules for: XSS (Stealing Cookies), Active Directory Roasting, Mutating a wordlist, & Bruteforcing MSSQL in an AD environment.
+So far there are modules for: XSS (Stealing Cookies), Active Directory Roasting, Mutating a wordlist, Buffer Overflow (Generate a payload file) & Bruteforcing MSSQL in an AD environment.

 In subsequent versions, each of these will be expanded upon, and more modules will be added.